 Emergency Response.
 Should ransomware infiltrate your organization’s network, there are several measures that should immediately be taken to reduce the impact.

 - Isolate the infected computer and remove it from the network to prevent ransomware from spreading internally.

 - Shut off and segregate any other computers that were infected to facilitate recovery of partially encrypted files.

 - Take backup data and backup systems offline to ensure that they are not infected.

 - Contact law enforcement

 Preparation is the key to protecting your organizations networks and the data stored on them.
 By implementing a proactive cyber risk management program your organization will bolster its chances of not falling victim to ransomware attacks.

-Take the first step in educating and training your employees with the LookingGlass Cyber Safety Awareness Training.
-Sign up for a complimentary demo or a 14-day free trial offer here.
 For more information on the increasingly varied tools and tactics that ransomware attackers are using to exploit businesses, read our previous blog Businesses Face Escalating Ransomware Threats.